Large-scale JPEG steganalysis using hybrid deep-learning framework: Our proposed JPEG steganalytic framework

-State-of-the-art rich-models for JPEG steganalysis~\cite{holub_tifs_2014,holub_spie_2015,denemark_tifs_2016} take decompressed JPEG images as input.
-Like in their spatial-domain counterparts, the feature extraction procedure of JPEG rich models can be divided into three phases: \begin{itemize} \item \textit{Convolution}: The target image is convolved with a set of kernels to generate diverse noise residuals.
-The purpose of this phase is to suppress the image contents as far as possible. \item \textit{Quantization and truncation}~(Q\&T): Different quantized and truncated versions of each residual are calculated to further improve diversity of resulting features, as well as reduce the computational complexity. \item \textit{Pooling}: Aggregation of values in noise residuals to further reduce feature dimensionality. \end{itemize}
+State-of-the-art rich models for JPEG steganalysis~\cite{holub_tifs_2014,holub_spie_2015,song_ihmmsec_2015,denemark_tifs_2016} take decompressed~(non-rounded and non-truncated) JPEG images as input.
+The feature extraction procedure of JPEG rich models can be divided into three phases: \begin{itemize} \item \textit{Convolution}: The target image is convolved with a set of kernels to generate diverse noise residuals.
+The purpose of this phase is to suppress the image contents as well as boost SNR~(Signal-to-Noise Ratio). \item \textit{Quantization and truncation}~(Q\&T): Different quantized and truncated versions of each residual are calculated to further improve diversity of resulting features, as well as reduce the computational complexity. \item \textit{Aggregation}: The values in noise residuals are aggregated to further reduce feature dimensionality. \end{itemize}

 Take DCTR~\cite{holub_tifs_2014} for example.
 Given a $M \times N$ JPEG image, it is firstly decompressed to the corresponding spatial-domain version $\textrm{\textbf{X}} \in \mathbb{R}^{M \times N}$.
 Sixty-four $8 \times 8$ DCT basis patterns are defined as $\textrm{\textbf{B}}^{(k,l)}=(B_{mn}^{(k,l)}), 0 \le k,l \le 7, 0 \le m,n \le 7$: